Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 The baby's here.
 You've been moved to a private room with your newest addition.
 The hard part's over, right?
 Uh.
 Not exactly.
 Here are a few tips that'll help you navigate fatherhood in the hours and days following birth.

-TIP 1: Hug a nurse
+TIP 1: Thank a nurse

 It’s no secret that nurses are the lifeblood of any hospital.
 Your partner will likely become attached to these saints, as will you.
 They have loads of sage advice for new parents, but can also be a huge help for crowd control.
 Give your nurse a head’s up if your partner, (or you), wants a timer on YOUR mother’s visit, for example.
 They are happy to bust in and clear the room for vitals, taking the pressure off of the new parents and hurrying your guests along.